la-rup/Robotic-Arm-Control-Simulation-Showcase/docs/assignment_trace_circle.md

      - A = [0 I; 0 0]
      - B = [0; M⁻¹]
    - Gains K computed at each configuration using `place`.
-   - Saved as `K_scheduled.mat`.
+   - Saved as `K_matrices.mat`.
 4. **Control policy:** At runtime, the current time was rounded to the nearest 1/8, and the corresponding K matrix was applied to the joint angle/velocity error vector.
 5. **Simulation:** System motion was simulated under both pole choices.

 ## Results
 - **p = 0.1 (slow poles):**
-  - End‑effector path tracked the circle with smoother, slower corrections.
+  - End‑effector path tracked a portion of the circle with smoother, slower corrections.
   - Lower control effort, but larger steady‑state deviations.
 - **p = 10 (fast poles):**
   - End‑effector path tracked more tightly to the desired circle.